dslab-epfl/svshi/README.md

 - GET `/assignments`

   Replies with a `.zip` archive as body containing the `assignments` folder if assignments are created, 404 error if no assignments are created.

+- POST `/deviceMappings`

+  Corresponds to the `svshi deviceMappings` of the CLI.

+  Runs the `deviceMappings` operation of `svshi`, replying with the json containing the mappings for the devices and the physical structure.

+  The body must be a `.zip` archive containing the `.knxproj` file or the `.json` file used to get the mappings.

 The POST endpoints functions cannot be ran in parallel.
 These endpoints then acquire a "lock" and reply with a 423 error code if the lock is already aquired by another endpoint currently running.